shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

----

-# Generative systems
+## Generative systems

-pootential of generative stories depend on chow elements of mechanics are connected toghether
+pootential of generative stories depend on chow elements of mechanics are connected together

 // ? if you generating ther whole story your mechanics must include loss and recovery
 map:

 ### Structure